alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

   + The user must log into `aka.ms/mfasetup` and set up MFA as [detailed in the user guide](../../how_to_guides/user_guides/user-guide.md#door-set-up-multi-factor-authentication).

 </details>

-#### Ensure that your non-privileged user account is in the correct Security Group

-+ In Server Manager click `Tools > Active Directory Users and Computers`
-+ In `Active Directory Users and Computers`, expand the domain in the left hand panel click `Safe Haven Security Groups`
-+ Right click the `SG <SRE ID> Research Users` security group and select `Properties`
-+ Click on the `Members` tab.
-+ If your user is not already listed here you must add them to the group
-  + Click the `Add` button
-  + Enter the start of your username and click `Check names`
-  + Select your username and click `Ok`
-  + Click `Ok` again to exit the `Add users` dialogue
-+ Synchronise with Azure Active Directory by running `C:\Installation\Run_ADSync.ps1` in Powershell.

 ### :mountain_bicyclist: Test the RDS using a non-privileged user account